wp-plugins/basic-google-maps-placemarks/readme.txt

 1. Disable all other plugins and switch to the default theme, then check if the problem is still happening.
 2. If it isn't, then the problem may actually be with your theme or other plugins you have installed.
-3. If the problem is still happening, then start a new thread in the forum with a **detailed description** of your problem and **the URL to the map on your site**.
+3. If the problem is still happening, then start a new thread in the forum with a **detailed description** of your problem and **the URL to the page on your site where you placed the map**.
 4. Tag the post with `basic-google-maps-placemarks` so that I get an e-mail notification.
 5. Check the 'Notify me of follow-up posts via e-mail' box so you won't miss any replies.